Microsoft enhances Azure platform with new capabilities

 “Customers can use their existing skills as well as manage their Azure Stack HCI systems, Windows Server and Linux virtual machines from Azure Portal, just like any other Azure resource,” Microsoft states.

-New enhancements to Azure Migrate will enable users to conduct data centre assessments using uploaded Configuration Management Database data, as well as new support for Azure VMware Solutions assessments.
+New enhancements to Azure Migrate will enable users to conduct data center assessments using uploaded Configuration Management Database data, as well as new support for Azure VMware Solutions assessments.

 Microsoft has also added several Azure disks and networking enhancements, including shared disks for Azure Disk Storage, private links for exporting and importing data securely over a private network and support for third-party virtual appliances within virtual wide-area network hubs, such as Barracuda.